knot-system/knot-installer/README.md

 # Homestead Installer

-This script installs and configures a full Homestead system, consisting of the modules [Eigenheim](https://github.com/maxhaesslein/eigenheim), [Sekretär](https://github.com/maxhaesslein/sekretaer), [Postamt](https://github.com/maxhaesslein/postamt) and [Einwohnermeldeamt](https://github.com/maxhaesslein/einwohnermeldeamt).
+This script installs and configures a full Homestead system, consisting of the modules [Eigenheim](https://github.com/maxhaesslein/eigenheim), [Sekretär](https://github.com/maxhaesslein/sekretaer), [Postamt](https://github.com/maxhaesslein/postamt), [Einwohnermeldeamt](https://github.com/maxhaesslein/einwohnermeldeamt) and [Homestead Control](https://github.com/maxhaesslein/homestead-control)

 ## Initial Setup

 Your server needs to run at least PHP 8.0 or later.

-Download the latest release from the [releases page](https://github.com/maxhaesslein/homestead/releases), and extract it to a folder on your webserver.
-Point your webbrowser to the `install.php` file (for example, `https://www.example.com/install.php`) - make sure, that the URL you open is the URL you want to use as your home page; if you want to use `https://`, open the `install.php` with `https://`, and if you want to use a `www`-subdomain, make sure to include it.
-The `install.php` will then guide you through the setup process, which will install and configure all modules in their own subfolders.
-After the installation, the `install.php` gets deleted automatically.
+Download the latest `homestead-install.php` and upload it to a folder on your webserver.
+Point your webbrowser to the `homestead-install.php` file (for example, `https://www.example.com/homestead-install.php`) - make sure, that the URL you open is the URL you want to use as your home page; if you want to use `https://`, open the `homestead-install.php` with `https://`, and if you want to use a `www`-subdomain, make sure to include it.
+The `homestead-install.php` will then guide you through the setup process, which will install and configure all modules in their own subfolders.
+After the installation, the `homestead-install.php` gets deleted automatically.

 You then can open the website at `https://www.example.com`.

 The Sekretär backend can be reached inside the `sekretaer/` subfolder (for example, `https://www.example.com/sekretaer/`); there you can log in with your root URL (`https://www.example.com`).

-## Updating

-Create an empty file called `update` (or `update.txt`) in the root folder of your Homestead installation (this makes sure that you have access to the webserver and are allowed to initialize an update).
-Then open the file `update.php` in the browser (for example, `https://www.example.com/update.php`) and follow the instructions.

-If you finish updating, the newly created file `update` (or `update.txt`) will be deleted automatically.
-If you do not finish updating, make sure to delete it manually.
+For configuring and updating the Homestead install, log into the Homestead Control backend at the `homestead-control/` subfolder (for example, `https://www.example.com/homestead-control/`); there you can log in with your root URL (`https://www.example.com`).

 ## Backup